eexzzm/early-warning-weather-forecast/README.md

 An anomaly-detection system.
 Treat it as an industrial early-warning pipeline, not a toy ML model.
 The goal is a system that ingests recent weather observations and emits anomaly alerts per capital.
-Here is the full arc from raw CSV to a deployable artifact.

 Detecting 'anomaly' for example an extreme weather event or condition Detect atmospheric outliers per region: